In a magical lagoon, the healing waters were infused with the refreshing scent of

 The leaves of the Australian Tea Tree or melaleuca alternifolia, would fall into the water and decompose on the ground, and the tribes would use the mud and the waters to treat various ailments.

 Now, fast forward several hundred or thousand years to about 1770, the year that Captain Cook came to the region along with botanist Joseph Banks.
-Do you suppose Joe wore a nice suit?...
-Maybe a Botany 500?

 All kidding aside, they saw the locals using the leaves and twigs as tea to treat illnesses, and brewed up some of the pungent tea to give to their crew for scurvy.

-Please, whatever you do, don't use Australian tea tree oil for tea, the refined oil is not meant for internal use!
+Please, whatever you do,don't use Australian tea tree oil for tea, the refined oil is not meant for internal use!

 This link takes you to a pdf. file where several cases of poisoning occured after ingesting small amounts of tea tree oil.
 Some of the cases report involving less than a teaspoon of the pure oil.The amount found in toothpaste, mouthwash, and other dental products is not intended to be swallowed.
 The amount found in the tea is what occurs naturally in the leaves, and again, only very small amounts are involved.